IN2-Moist/2Take1-Moist-Script/README.md

 ```

-DE will show others & enable the script to recognise its translation as german and will enable the script to use this to transalte some other features
+DE will show others & enable the script to recognise its translation as German and will enable the script to use this to translate some other features